mveillon/lisser/README.md

 ## Input

 The input spreadsheet can be an Excel sheet (.xlsx), a Numbers file (.numbers), a .csv file, or a .txt file formatted like a .csv.
 It should have a row for every transaction in which the user spent money that year.

+There is a spreadsheet called `sample_data.xlsx` at the root level which you can use as an example and for playing around with the code.

 The year does not have to complete, but the year of every transaction should be the same (i.e. it should start no sooner than January 1st and end no later than December 31st the same year).